 Selecting notification options

-LOA3 verified users who have already added their mobile phone number to their profile will be able to immediately make notification settings selections.
+LOA3 verified users who have already added their mobile phone number to their profile will immediately be able to make notification settings selections.

 Users will see a call to action to make notification setting selections.
 They will know they have already added their mobile phone number to their profile because they will be able to see a message explaining how this phone number will be used to contact them.